miconda/ha1x/README.md

 - SHA-512

 The default hashing algorithm is MD5.
 The hashing algorithm can be specified with the `-a` flag.
+The name of the algorithm can be provided lowercase or uppercase, with or without hyphen.

 For example, computing HA1 hashed with SHA-256:

 ```
 # ha1x -w -a sha256 alice kamailio.org secret